Drop them off at the ReStore! Tools and materials needed for a build project are pulled by our construction team.

 Absolutely!
 This is one of the little known benefits your employer might offer, and very few employees take advantage of these programs.
 Check your employer’s HR department for more information.
 Habitat International also keeps a searchable list on their website.

 Yes!
 Volunteering as a group involves additional legwork for both the group and for Habitat.
-We generally cannot accept very large groups (more than ten to fifteen people) on a build site or at the ReStore, as it compromises safety.
-Fill out our Group Request Form or contact email@example.com for more information.
+We generally cannot accept very large groups (more than ten to fifteen people) on a Build Site or at the ReStore, as it compromises safety.

-Generally, Habitat provides water and volunteers are asked to brown bag lunch.
+Generally, Habitat does not provide lunch.
+We provide water, and volunteers are asked to "brown bag" their own lunch.
 Occasionally, a volunteer or donor will provide lunch to volunteers.
-In that case, sign ups will be notified.
+In that case, participants will be notified!

 No, tools are available on site.
 You are welcome to bring tools along, but please be sure to mark which tools are yours and to inventory your tools at the end of the day.